gvwilson/thirdbit/src/2026/03/15/dsdx.md

 category: programming technical-writing
 ---

-I started work on [*Distributed Systems Design by Example*][dsdx] exactly 212 days ago.
+I started work on adding distributed systems examples to [*Software Design by Example in Python*][sdxpy] exactly 212 days ago.
 The first draft is now done,
-and I've learned a lot while writing it, just as I learned a lot by writing books on software design in [JavaScript][sdxjs] and [Python][sdxpy].
+and I've learned a lot while writing it, just as I learned a lot by writing books the [JavaScript][sdxjs] and [Python][sdxpy] software design books.
 However,
-I don't know if I will ever finish this book: people don't seem to read long-form technical writing any longer, and there several pieces of fiction that I want to get over the finish line.
+I don't know if I will ever finish these examples: people don't seem to read long-form technical writing any longer, and there several pieces of fiction that I want to get over the finish line.
 Still,